cisco/mindmeld/docs/source/userguide/entity_recognizer.rst

   Generic entities that are application-agnostic and are automatically detected by Workbench.
 Examples include numbers, time expressions, email addresses, URLs and measured quantities like distance, volume, currency and temperature.
 See :ref:`system-entities` below.

 **Custom Entities**
   Application-specific entities that can only be detected by an entity recognizer that uses statistical models trained with deep domain knowledge.
-These are generally `named entities <https://en.wikipedia.org/wiki/Named_entity>`, like 'San Bernardino,' a proper name that could be a `location` entity.
-Custom entities that are *not* named entities are possible too, like 'toaster,' a common noun that could be an `appliance` entity.
+These are generally `named entities <https://en.wikipedia.org/wiki/Named_entity>`_, like 'San Bernardino,' a proper name that could be a ``location`` entity.
+Custom entities that are *not* based on proper nouns (and therefore are not named entities) are also possible.

 This chapter focuses on training entity recognition models for detecting all the custom entities used by your app.